-A Short Story
+A Short Story by

-Teresa wasn’t going to give him the chance.
-She walked to her white bed, laying over half of it, not caring.
+Teresa wasn’t going to give him the chance, cutting him off by the knees.
+She flung herself around, walking to her white bed, swan-diving onto it, laying over half of it, not caring.

-Wes could just look at her, knowing this would happen, nonetheless, he needs to try to help her.
+Wes could only look at her, knowing this would happen, nonetheless, he needs to try to help her.

 Wes wanted to go to her, but he didn’t think it a good idea.